RUSHALI-UMREDKAR/FIRST-DEMO-PROJECT/README.md

 # FIRST-DEMO-PROJECT
-This is my first Git Reporisitory
+This is my first Git Repository